-Pas-de-Calais, rich in industrial and military history, is home to many abandoned sites, perfect for urban exploration enthusiasts, or urbex .
-These places, often left abandoned, offer a fascinating insight into the past of this region.
-Here are the five most unmissable urbex sites to discover in Pas-de-Calais.
+Pas-de-Calais, rich in industrial and military history, is home to numerous abandoned sites, perfect for urban exploration enthusiasts, or urbex .
+These often-abandoned places offer a fascinating glimpse into the region's past.
+Here are five of the most unmissable urbex sites to discover in Pas-de-Calais.

 1: The Workers' City of Dourges

-A Forgotten Industrial Relic The Cité Ouvrière de Dourges is a collection of abandoned workers' houses, dating from the flourishing era of the mining industry in the region.
-This place offers a poignant insight into the lives of miners and their families.
+A Forgotten Industrial Relic: The Dourges Workers' Village is a collection of abandoned workers' houses dating back to the region's heyday of mining.
+This site offers a poignant glimpse into the lives of miners and their families.

 Site Features